 UCF Online students may convert to a campus-based version of their graduate program.
-However, those students become ineligible to again participate in a UCF Online plan without a new graduate program admission.
 Campus-based students may continue to take online courses and complete UCF Online programs, but will be subject to all campus-based fees.
 A UCF Online student may not add a campus-based graduate certificate program unless they change out of UCF Online completely.
 UCF Online graduate students in special tuition programs have additional restrictions on eligibility for other UCF programs.

 Class Enrollment Restrictions

 UCF Online students may not enroll in classes with scheduled face-to-face meetings.
-This includes classes coded P (face-to-face instruction) and M (mixed-mode/reduced seat time).
+This includes classes coded P (face-to-face instruction), M (mixed-mode/reduced seat time), and RS (limited attendance).
 When logged into the portal at my.ucf.edu, only online courses in the class schedule are visible to UCF Online students.
-See course modalities for more information on UCF course modalities and the types of online courses (W, V and RV) open to UCF Online students.
+See course modalities for more information on UCF course modalities and the types of online courses (W and V) open to UCF Online students.

 Students enrolling in a UCF Online program will receive a waiver of the following per credit-hour campus-based fees:

 - Health Fee